 - 2013 The US Food and Drug Administration (USFDA) inspected the plants, and the instant noodle plant and the soy sauce plant passed the management operation assessment. - 2014 The indirect investment "Fuji Nihon Thai Inulin Co,.Ltd." officially went into production and began to sell inulin products at home and abroad. - 2015 The Vietnam plant and the Fengtian Plant each added an instant noodle production line. - 2016 1.In September, the company transferred the shares of "Champion Fermentation Co., Ltd. of Thailand" to its subsidiary Thai Fermentation Industry Co., Ltd. for organization consolidation to strengthen management efficiency. - 2.In December, Thai Fermentation Industry Co., Ltd. transferred the shares of its indirect investment "Fuji Nihon Thai Inulin Co, Ltd.." - 2017 1.In March, the land purchase for the second phase of the Chiayi Dapumei Precision Machinery Industrial Park was completed.
 The groundbreaking ceremony for the new plant was held on October 5 to build a plant with a floor area of approximately 3,000 pings meters.
-It is expected that after the completion of the new plant at the end of 2018, it will serve as a production base for the subsidiary Summit Packing Industrial Co., Ltd.. - 2.In October, the Fengtian plant's soy sauce group added the installation of Y2 pressing machinery and equipment, which is scheduled to be completed by the end of October 2018. - 3.In December, the US Food and Drug Administration (USFDA) inspected the plant again, and the Fengtian Plant fully passed the management assessment. - 2018 In September, a joint venture company "Green TFL Co., Ltd." was established with "Real Green Foods Co., Ltd." to produce refined whole vegetable and fruit products. - 2019 The Y2 pressing machinery and equipment added to the Fengtian plant's soy sauce group.
-It was completed in 2019 and started production. - 2020 1.The company cooperated with the EasyCard Corporation to launch the "Ve Wong MSG Shape Eastcard" in January and the "Prince Noodle 50th Anniversary 3D Shape EasyCard " in August. - 2.In October, the 50th anniversary of the of Prince Noodle Launched and the award ceremony of the "7th Little Prince Love Graffiti Painting Competition", the company donated to the "Republic of China Autism Foundation" ceremony was held. - 3.Ve Wong XO Soy Sauce-Jiaodidi (Gan) won the special award of "FUN FOOD TAIWAN" in the brewed product category of "FUN FOOD TAIWAN" hosted by the Industrial Development Bureau of the Ministry of Economic Affairs. - 2021 1.In May, Ve Wong "Braised Taro Chicken with Green Onions", Ve Wong "Pumpkin Soup", Ve Wong "Sweet Taro Soup" were selected for the "2021 Eatender" selection activity of the Council of Agriculture. - 2.In October, Ve Wong "Porridge with chicken and red quinoa," was selected in the selection activity of "Standing Foods of Domestic Agricultural and Grain Raw Materials" hosted by the Agriculture and Food Agency of the Council of Agriculture. - 3.
+It is expected that after the completion of the new plant at the end of 2018, it will serve as a production base for the subsidiary Summit Packing Industrial Co., Ltd.. - 2.In December, the US Food and Drug Administration (USFDA) inspected the plant again, and the Fengtian Plant fully passed the management assessment. - 2018 In September, a joint venture company "Green TFL Co., Ltd." was established with "Real Green Foods Co., Ltd." to produce refined whole vegetable and fruit products. - 2019 1.The Y2 pressing machinery and equipment added to the Fengtian plant's soy sauce group.It was completed in 2019 and started production. - 2.In April, Summit Packing Industrial Co., Ltd. completed its relocation to the Jia Yi Da Pu Precision Machinery Park.
+Production will commence in June, and mass production is scheduled to begin in July and August. - 2020 1.The company cooperated with the EasyCard Corporation to launch the "Ve Wong MSG Shape Eastcard" in January and the "Prince Noodle 50th Anniversary 3D Shape EasyCard " in August. - 2.In October, the 50th anniversary of the of Prince Noodle Launched and the award ceremony of the "7th Little Prince Love Graffiti Painting Competition", the company donated to the "Republic of China Autism Foundation" ceremony was held. - 3.Ve Wong XO Soy Sauce-Jiaodidi (Gan) won the special award of "FUN FOOD TAIWAN" in the brewed product category of "FUN FOOD TAIWAN" hosted by the Industrial Development Bureau of the Ministry of Economic Affairs. - 2021 1.In May, Ve Wong "Braised Taro Chicken with Green Onions", Ve Wong "Pumpkin Soup", Ve Wong "Sweet Taro Soup" were selected for the "2021 Eatender" selection activity of the Council of Agriculture. - 2.In October, Ve Wong "Porridge with chicken and red quinoa," was selected in the selection activity of "Standing Foods of Domestic Agricultural and Grain Raw Materials" hosted by the Agriculture and Food Agency of the Council of Agriculture. - 3.
 In November, Ve Wong "Pumpkin Soup" won the award of "FUN FOOD TAIWAN" of "FUN FOOD TAIWAN" hosted by the Industrial Development Bureau of the Ministry of Economic Affairs.